SolarLab Main Office

-SolarLabs ventilated and light weight solar facades leverage existing, familiar and well proven technologies and combine these with our proprietary mounting systems and custom tailored cladding panels to provide easy to install and resilient facades.
+SolarLabs light weight solar rain-screen leverage existing, familiar and well proven technologies with our proprietary mounting systems and custom solar panels to provide easy to install and resilient facades.
 This de-risks the process and facilitates a quick learning curve with predictable outcome and lower costs.

-To get you started we have provided our design guidelines for typical solar facades in a PDF below, along with a product description flyer to help communicate to stakeholders, colleagues and clients, the opportunities that a custom solar facade from SolarLab provides.
-When you are ready we are always open to meet and give feedback, as well as to take you project to the next level, and make it a reality.
+To get you started we have provided our design guidelines for typical ventilated solar rain-scree in a PDF below, along with a product description flyer and our dynamic component with BIM for SketchUp, Rhino and Revit.
+We hope this will help you explore the opportunities a custom solar facade from SolarLab provides and to communicate your vision to stakeholders, colleagues and clients.
+When you are ready we are always ready to provide feedback and design support as well as realise your project.

 The highly resilient tempered glass outer skin support 3 primary styles of facade finish.
 From the super smooth Crystal finish over the Etched mat surface to the Deep-Structured rolled glass, they afford very different material experiences and play of light.
 This allows individual architectural interpretation and integration of the custom design solar facade to seamlessly achieve the desired outcome.